 You can compile each individual Blueprint

-And look, you can “compile an individual blueprint”.
-Just from seeing this button I feel like this is one step ahead of Unity in both modularity, AND assembly management.
+Just from seeing the compile button, I feel like this is one step ahead of Unity in both modularity, AND assembly management.
 If the “enter play mode” of UE is lightning fast thanks to this design, I wouldn’t be surprised.

 But in Unreal, it can immediately show that a function does or does not exist.
 You can go script it and make it exist and then hit compile just that thing.
 I can imagine a lot of optimization that is possible in the engine with this design.
 In Unity, various things are gated by the big assembly it requires.
 (The UPM deadlock nightmare for example!)